kartikasoni/Emotion_classification_3_classes/README.md

 **3. Model Selection & Training Details**

-The whole implementation has been performed on Spyder using python 3.10.9.
-The following ML models were selected and trained for the task of predicting emotions based on the text input:
+The whole implementation has been performed on Spyder using python 3.10.9 and tensorflow.
+The following machine learning models were selected and trained for the task of predicting emotions based on the text input:

 a.Logistic Regression (LR)